 She loved how the cows looked: their big, round bellies and skinny legs, their rectangular faces and long, beautiful eyelashes.
 They seemed so content as they chewed their cud.
 Debbie admired the way the cows stayed together as a herd — their sense of community.
 She was impressed that you could tell the time of day by the herd’s location on the farm: at 11 a.m., the cows would be in the northwest corner of the woods, by 3 p.m., they would be grazing by the pond.
 When it was feeding time, Debbie’s grandfather called the cows to the barn using long, loud, guttural sounds.
 And the cows mooed back.
 Then, the entire herd would run toward her grandfather, mooing excitedly as they entered the barnyard to eat fresh corn and hay.
 Debbie marveled at the cows before her.
 In return, the cows stared back and chewed their cud.

-Debbie is an entrepreneur and artist by nature and a gerontologist by training.
-From her work with the elderly, she knows the significance provided by the human touch and the importance of engaging all of the senses.
+Debbie is an entrepreneur and artist by nature and a gerontologist by education.
+From her experience with the elderly, she knows the significance provided by the human touch and the importance of engaging all of the senses.
 From her time as a mom, she has discovered reading aloud creates a magical bond.
 Stories, she believes, are powerful, unifying connections for all ages.